hexaxsoftwares/houx.js/README.md

 Before a widget can be used in another widget as a tag , it must be registered in the `widgets` object option.
 Many widgets  as possible can be used within the `Header`  widget provided it's registered.
-***Note:*** During widget registration, be sure it followed the pixel widget naming rules.
+***Note:*** During widget registration, be sure it followed the hexax widget naming rules.
-Must not conflict with any built in pixel widgets, must contain atleast one of these characters .
+Must not conflict with any built in hexax widgets, must pass atleast one of these tests .

+contains :
- 1. Should contain a hyphen (-),
+ 1. A hyphen (-),
  2. An underscore (_),
  3. A number or
  4. An uppercase letter.

 ###### **Usuported Widget naming construct**
- 1. Must not contain  html own tag  characters ( < , > )
+ 1. Must not contain  html own tag  characters ( < , > , =, " , ')
  2. Must not start with a number or a hyphen

-If it posseses none of this requirments, pixel will raise a `Widget registration Warn`.
+If it posseses none of this requirments, hexax will raise a `Widget registration Warn`.

 ### **Handlers**
-Pixel provide an intuitive way of defining stateful method Handlers.
+Hexax provide an intuitive way of defining stateful method Handlers.

 Handlers helps you perfornm stateful logic or functions  on model datas.